It can be hard to admit that you’re not coping with normal daily activities as well as you once did.

 Personal care is not the same as nursing care and does not require the skills or knowledge of a registered nurse, however, your carers will be trained to provide personal care.

-Home (personal) care services are regulated services, which means they are registered with and inspected regularly by the Care and Social Services Inspectorate Wales (CSSIW).
+Home (personal) care services are regulated services, which means they are registered with and inspected regularly by the Care Inspectorate Wales (CIW).

 Paying for personal care services

 Unlike nursing care, personal care is not free at the point of delivery.
-Depending on your financial circumstances, your local council might charge you; however, no-one with savings under £24,000 will be asked to pay more than £70 per week (April 2017).
+Depending on your financial circumstances, your local council might charge you.
+In Wales, there is a maximum weekly charge for homecare and other non-residential social care serivces.
+This means that even if you have savings over £24,000, you will not be asked to pay more than £100 per week (September 2022).

 If you are eligible for personal care services and financial support towards their cost, you may prefer to organise your services yourself.
 Direct payments will allow you more choice and control over the services you receive, for example, enabling you to employ a personal assistant.